kemi0410/DSA-Capstone-Project/README.md

      High-rated Products (1-5) that are likely to receive the most satisfaction are receiving lower discounts than others, which may lead to dissatisfaction.
 - Recommendations:
     1. Offer better incentives to high-rated products to retain and  upsell them
     2. Understand why mid-rated products are getting more discounts.
-Are they more price sensitive or is this a reaction to poor discount?
+Are they more price-sensitive, or is this a reaction to poor discounts?